dustookk/segment34mk3/README.md

 ## Change log
 1.5
 - Adjusted graph rendering to fit a little bit better
+- X and Y axis labels can be toggled individually

 v1.4
 - Open Meteo added as weather source